 Hamburg: Wind, water, and wide spaces

-Enjoying the summer in Germany’s greenest city
+Enjoying a break in one of Germany’s greenest cities

-Germany's greenest city invites you to enjoy a city break in close touch with nature: with its countless parks, nature reserves, urban beaches, open-air food stands and its unique urban shore, Hamburg ensures a relaxing and yet highly diverse holiday experience.
+Hamburg invites you to enjoy a city break in close touch with nature: with its countless parks, nature reserves, urban beaches, open-air food stands and its unique urban shore, Hamburg ensures a relaxing and yet highly diverse holiday experience.
 That’s because in Hamburg, inspiring urban environments and soothing greenery go hand in hand.

 This summer, there is really no need for lengthy journeys, complex planning, or rushing.
 Instead, you are invited to enjoy the simple things in life: with its 36 nature reserves, Hamburg is one of the greenest cities in all of Europe, allowing visitors to enjoy urban flair combined with beautiful nature experiences.